 Mark Dancigers is a composer of chamber, orchestral, film, and solo instrumental works, and the electric guitarist for the new-chamber music group NOW Ensemble.
-Praised for his "entrancing" music in the New York Times, Mark is forging a musical language that lives somewhere between pristine post-minimalism and hallucinatory romanticism.
-As the Artistic Director and guitarist for NOW Ensemble, he has brought music by some of the most exciting voices of his generation to both national and international recognition.
-Dancigers received a B.A. in composition from Yale University, a M.M. from the Yale School of Music and completed his PhD at Princeton University.
+Praised for his "entrancing" music in the New York Times, Dancigers creates music that is melodically driven, texturally imaginative, and sonically vibrant.
+As the Artistic Director and guitarist for NOW Ensemble, he has lead the group to performances in Switzerland, on the Carnegie Hall Neighborhood Concerts, the Skaneateles Festival, and many venues around the country.
+Dancigers received a PhD from Princeton University after completing a B.A. in composition from Yale University and a M.M. from the Yale School of Music.
 He is currently Visiting Assistant Professor of Music at the New College of Florida.

-His orchestra music has been performed by the Alabama, Minnesota, Albany, Indianapolis, Cabrillo, and New York Youth Symphony Orchestras.
+His orchestra music has been performed by the Alabama, Minnesota, Cabrillo, and New York Youth Symphony Orchestras.
 A large part of his chamber music output is for NOW Ensemble, whose second album "Awake" charted at #2 on Amazon's Classical Music Charts and was featured on NPR's All Things Considered.
-He has managed NOW Ensemble since the release of "Awake" in 2011; the group has since released Missy Mazzoli's opera "Song from the Uproar."
+Their recent album "Dreamfall" was released to critical acclaim in May 2015.

 for all inquiries please e-mail mark(dot)dancigers(at)gmail(dot)com